Saving Seeds from Heirloom Vegetables

 There are many publications with detailed information on seed saving and growing techniques for each species.
 “Seed to Seed” by Suzanne Ashworth, 2002 by Seed Savers Exchange, Inc. is a good way to get started. www.seedsavers.org.
 Also, Easy instructions for seed saving, written by the International Seed Saving Institute, a non-profit established to teach seed saving, can be found at:http://www.seedsave.org/issi/issi_904.html

-Harvesting and collecting seed: When selecting plants for saving seeds, look for favorable characteristics such as; freeze and cold tolerance, heat tolerance, adaptability, winter hardiness, early maturation, vigor (strong germination and growth), flavor, color, size, texture, etc. Also, look for desirable traits such as; vine or plant type, seed type, specific disease resistance.
+Harvesting and collecting seed: When saving seeds from heirloom vegetables look for favorable characteristics such as; freeze and cold tolerance, heat tolerance, adaptability, winter hardiness, early maturation, vigor (strong germination, and growth), flavor, color, size, texture, etc. Also, look for desirable traits such as; vine or plant type, seed type, specific disease resistance.
 Plan to be ready to harvest the seed as they mature.
 Often the pods will pop open when you are not around to collect the seed and it will be lost.

 Allow the seed pods to remain on the plant in the ground for as long as possible.
 Usually, the seed will not continue to mature after the pods are cut from the plant.
 The process of cleaning and separating (thresh) the seeds from the chaff (pods and stems) is easy for a small home gardener.
 Break apart the pods by crushing or breaking the pods and collecting the seed.
 Sometimes the chaff can be blown away from the seed, by pouring the seed onto a pan in front of a small fan or by using cleaning screens that come with different sized openings.

 Thank goodness that “Hoarders” TV show doesn’t ever focus on seed hoarders.
-Gardeners who are very tidy and organized and otherwise not people who collect or hoard things can secretly have boxes full of seed from years and years of saving.
-Sometimes the seeds are gifts from friends, or seeds ordered because you forgot you has some left over and bought more or just surplus seeds from generous seed packages.
-I knew my seed habit was getting out of hand once I started collecting seed myself – now I have paper bags full of saved seeds and had to move from the tiny shoebox to a big box.
+Gardeners who are very tidy and organized and otherwise not people who collect or hoard things can secretly have boxes full of seed from years and years of seed saving.
+Sometimes the seeds are gifts from friends, or seeds ordered because you forgot you have some leftover and bought more or just surplus seeds from generous seed packages.
+I knew my seed habit was getting out of hand once I started seed saving, myself – now I have paper bags full of saved seeds and had to move from the tiny shoebox to a big box.

 This year, I’ve come up with a way to use those old seeds without feeling too guilty…and I’ll save some money, too.
 Early Fall is the traditional time to put in cover crops…seeds that will germinate and grow some but die back with a freeze or simply be chopped down and turned into the soil to replenish it in the Spring.
 Cover crops get lots of organic matter into the soil without much trouble.
 But there’s no reason you have to use an official “cover crop.”
 The idea is just young plants that get chopped up and mixed in with the soil.
 This year, I decided to turn some of my seed hoards to cover my garden soil this winter.
 (Let’s not be ridiculous and use all those good seeds.)

-My cover crop won’t be as cute as when I put in just winter rye and get a nice even green lawn effect….but it will be great fun to guess what is what!
+My cover crops won’t be as cute as when I put in just winter rye and get a nice even green lawn effect….but it will be great fun to guess what is what!

 My hoarded cover crop this year includes: